 Thomas Paine - Tom Stoppard - Donald Soper - Tony Benn - Walter Bagehot - Richard Dawkins - Alan Sugar - Polly Toynbee - Benjamin Disraeli - Christopher Monckton - Sidney Herbert - Emanuel Shinwell - Oscar Wilde - Lord Chesterfield - Clement Attlee - W S Gilbert - Inside the Commons TV - Amanda Vickery TV - Mark Thomas TV - Meet the Lords TV - Expenses: The Scandal That Changed Britain TV - Simon Schama TV -

-The House of Lords, an illusion to which I have never been able to subscribe – responsibility without power, the prerogative of the eunuch throughtout the ages.
+The House of Lords, an illusion to which I have never been able to subscribe – responsibility without power, the prerogative of the eunuch throughout the ages.
 Tom Stoppard, Lord Malquist and Mr Moon

 The House of Lords is the British Outer Mongolia for retired politicians.
-Tony Benn
+Tony Benn, also attributed Lord Beaverbrook

 A man may speak very well in the House of Commons, and fail very completely in the House of Lords.
 There are two distinct styles requisite: I intend, in the course of my career, if I have time, to give a specimen of both.
 Benjamin Disraeli

 I went to the Lords because I had nowhere else to go.
-Emanuel Shinwell 1977
+Emanuel Shinwell, 1977

 The House of Lords is like a glass of champagne that has stood for five days.
 Clement Attlee

 Did nothing in particular,